 Do I really need to protect my skin from the sun?
 Why has the danger of too much sun on our skin become such a concern?

 Are we getting paranoid about skin and sun and protection?
-The American Institute of Cancer Research gives us some information about the importance of skin protection from a scientific view.
+The American Institute of Cancer Research gives us some good basic information about the importance of skin protection from a scientific view.

 I don’t know about your reason for becoming aware of the dangers of too much sun for your skin, but here is my history for the last 4 years.
 I had to have a basal cell carcinoma removed from my lower arm.
 Right where I used to look for my tan each summer.
 Then a squamous cell carcinoma from the top of my hand.